craigsimps/gulp-wp-toolkit/README.md

 * `gulp bump --minor` updates the minor version.
 1.0.0 to 1.1.0
 * `gulp bump --major` updates the major version.
 1.0.0 to 2.0.0

-### Serve
-Running `gulp serve` will launch a new BrowserSync session, proxying the localhost URL which is defined in your theme's config under `server` -> `url` key.
-If the key is not defined, then BrowserSync won't start.
-Our `gulp watch` task will also run, and your browser will live reload when any changes are detected.
-BrowserSync can also run independently of `gulp watch` by running `gulp browser-sync`.

-### Watch
-The default `gulp watch` task is available and watches our theme (PHP, SCSS, JS, images) for any file changes.
-On change, the associated `build` task will be run.

 ## Default Theme Structure